juliajung11/website.code/content/authors/admin/_index.md

 ---
 # Display name
-title: Dr. Yujin J. Jung
+title: Yujin J. Jung, Ph.D.

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Incoming Assistant Professor
+role: Assistant Professor

 # Organizations/Affiliations to show in About widget
 organizations: